johann-solo/oliveandmango.github.io/site/content/blog/2018-05-01-creamy–sausage–kale–and–snap-pea-farfalle.md

 </br>
 </br>

 I love the flavours the sausage adds to the dish but you can keep it completely vegetarian if you would like or you can substitute bacon if you wanted to as well.
 I served this dish with more greens.
-My friend in Tobago who run a pizza shop gifted me this bottle of rapini which I absolutely love and can eat it straight from the jar.
+My friend in Tobago who runs a pizza shop gifted me this bottle of rapini which I absolutely love and can eat it straight from the jar.
 I added a splash more lemon juice too it and it become our side salad with this dish along with a glass of wine.
 </br>
 </br>
 ![Creamy Sausage Kale And Snap Pea Farfalle](/images/uploads/2018_05_01_creamy–sausage–kale–and–snap_pea_farfalle_5.jpg)